About Dr Smith

 This was a valuable an interesting role, providing an insight into our UK fisheries.
 At the same time as both the aquarium and consultancy positions I was slowly working on a plan to develop my own SCUBA diving company.

-Although I first learned to dive at 18, it has only been in more recent years that I have really begun to embrace it, for me diving is now inextricable with being a marine biologist, I believe that observing animals in their own environment increases your learning, understanding and of course enjoyment of them!
+Although I first learned to dive at 18, it has only been in more recent years that I have really begun to embrace it.
+For me diving is now inextricably linked to being a marine biologist; I believe that observing animals in their own environment increases your learning, understanding and of course enjoyment of them!
 So in December 2012 I completed my DiveMaster course and in May 2013 I qualified as a PADI Speciality Instructor.

 In June 2014 I became the aquarist at Macduff Marine Aquarium a role which allowed me to further my knowledge and experience in aquatic husbandry and Life Support Systems whilst continuing collaborative elasmobranch research projects.
 Alongside this I continued my diving business and became an Apeks atx40 regulator technician.